amin-samadi-khoshkho/amin-samadi-khoshkho.github.io/README.md

   - **Why it matters:** Improves answer accuracy by pulling in real‑world context on demand.

 **Edmonton Real Estate Price Prediction**
+EDA and predicting the price of real estate based on the given features such as location and size, using Python and R programming languages

 **Deep Learning for Robotic Motion Planning**